pulzze/autoflow-documentation/docs/ids/action-api-operation/fields/decode-body.md

-Select whether the body has a decode or not.
+Select whether the response body should be JSON decoded or not.